What’s the best way to store your ski gear over the summer?

 Storing your skis, boots and outerwear properly over the summer means they’ll perform better and last longer, plus look and feel good as new when you break them again next winter.
 A much better alternative to taking a slightly rusty pair of cobweb-covered, unwaxed skis from the corner of the garage in November!
 The end of winter is the best time to get any broken parts fixed and check everything is working the way it should.
 When you’re preparing for your next season or winter holiday you’ll probably have neither the time or the motivation to fix a ripped jacket or a core shot in your skis.
 But how should you store your ski gear for summer and how do you prep it for storage?
 Here’s our quick and easy guide.

 Making sure your skis are stored properly will make a massive difference to how they perform when you take them out again.
-When left for long periods of time, the bases tend to dry out (characterised by a white, chalky appearance) which isn’t what you want to be trying to fix amid packing and sorting out how you’ll be getting to the airport.
+When left for long periods of time, the bases tend to dry out which isn’t what you want to be trying to fix amid packing and sorting out how you’ll be getting to the airport.
 A good storage wax will protect your bases from drying out over the summer.
 But first…

 - Do you have any core shots or burrs in the edges that need to be fixed?
 If so, it’s probably time for a service.